Personal Injury and Clinical Negligence

 Personal Injury & Clinical Negligence Cases

-S v An NHS Spinal Surgeon (2019) Newcastle County Court: acting for the Defendant surgeon who allegedly performed an operation negligently, leaving a Claimant with permanent disability.
-Case ongoing, listed for multi-day trial.
+S v An NHS Spinal Surgeon (2019) Newcastle County Court: acted for Defendant who allegedly performed an operation negligently, leaving a Claimant with permanent disability.

-R v M (2019) Manchester County Court: acting for Defendant in £1m subtle brain injury case.
+R v M (2019) Manchester County Court: acted for Defendant in £1m subtle brain injury case.
 Claimant was an entrepreneur at the time of the accident.
 Multiple experts for both sides, including neuropsychologists and forensic accountants.
-Case ongoing, listed for multi-day trial.

 M and Others v An International Airport (2019) Manchester County Court: acted for Defendant in safety dispute, following injuries to multiple Claimants.
 Expert evidence instructed for both sides included technical airfield designers.
 Case listed for multi-day trial.
 All issues were resolved in favour of the airport and the airport’s costs were recovered.

-N v E (2019) Liverpool County Court: acting for Defendant in £1m claim by junior doctor following serious injury with likely future handicap in the employment market.
-Experts for both sides include gynaecologists and forensic accountants.
-Case ongoing, listed for multi-day trial.
+N v E (2019) Liverpool County Court: acted for Defendant in £1m claim by junior doctor following serious injury with likely future handicap in the employment market.
+Experts for both sides included gynaecologists and forensic accountants.